teobais/percircle/README.md

 #Credits
 The original project was created from <a href="http://circle.firchow.net/" target="_blank">Andre Firchow</a> and as I didn't find any similar here, I uploaded it.

 However, the project loaded all the css transformations, in the <code>percircle.css</code> file.
-Now, it makes use of the <a href="https://api.jquery.com/category/selectors/" target="_blank">jQuery selectors</a> in order to do so.
+Now, it uses jQuery to apply repeated functionality where needed.